Q&A with Chief Quality Officer

 - How does clinical care quality at University Hospitals

 We stack up very well.
-In 2011, for instance, University Hospitals Case Medical Center was named one of the top hospitals in the nation by the Leapfrog Group, which represents insurers and employers who pay for care.
+In 2011, for instance, University Hospitals Cleveland Medical Center was named one of the top hospitals in the nation by the Leapfrog Group, which represents insurers and employers who pay for care.